Oldschoolwoman/test/README.md

 Local History revisions are marked with labels, which are similar to versions in traditional version control systems.
 Viewing or reverting or differences is performed against these labels.

 Labels based on predefined events are added to the local revisions automatically.
 Besides, you can manually put your own labels to the project artifacts to mark your changes.
 See “Marking local versions with labels” for details.
-Local history is cleared when you install a new version of IntelliJ IDEA or when you invalidate caches .
+Local history is cleared when you install a new version of IntelliJ IDEA or when you invalidate caches.
 Therefore, before performing these operations, make sure you checked in the necessary changes into your global version control system.

 <h3>Considerations and Limitations</h3>
 <ol>
  <li>Tracking local changes is only possible for text files.
 Local History for binary files is not supported.</li>
  <li>Limited functionality for large files: for files larger than 1 MB, Local History tracks only the very fact of changes, but does not preserve the exact content modifications.</li>
-<li>Remember that Local History does not support shared access – it is intended for the personal use only.</li>
+<li>Remember that Local History does not support shared access – it is intended for personal use only.</li>
 </ol>

 <h2>Tracking and Reverting Changes with Local History</h2>